vermin/wazn-android-wallet/README.md

 ## Features

 - Own your assets: you are in full control
-- Explore WAZN with your mobile device
+- Explore Wazn with your mobile device
 - Simple and easy to use
 - Private keys are safely encrypted and stored on your device
 - Backup your wallet if your device gets lost or stolen